Valve Error Leads to $250,000 Loss - Scammers Bypass Steam Guard, but Support Restores Collector's Assets in Counter-Strike 2

 Recently, a well-known collector of virtual skins and stickers in Counter-Strike 2 became a victim of scammers.

 The assets of the user under the nickname Hawkeye337 are estimated at approximately $250,000 (about 20 million rubles).
-The attackers managed to seize his account and demanded 1 BTC (bitcoin ~ 7.7 million rubles).
+The attackers managed to seize his account and demanded 1 BTC (Bitcoin ~ 7.7 million rubles).

-In the end, the threat was carried out: very rare stickers were applied to a standard skin, which essentially destroyed all the collectible value.
+In the end, the threat was carried out: very rare stickers were applied to a standard skin, which essentially destroyed all collectible value.

 However, the story has a happy ending.
 Hawkeye337 soon reported a response from Valve support — they not only returned his account but also restored his assets: